Supersymmetry Breaking at Finite Temperature in a Susy Harmonic Oscillator with Interaction: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-The author Gilmar De Souza Dias is grateful to the University of Alberta, Canada for the office and other facilities during all his stay in the UAlberta, when interesting works were made and interesting ideas were developed.This work being an example.
-This work was presented at GR31 in CBPF, Rio de Janeiro, 19-25 June 2016.
+Professor Gilmar De Souza Dias is grateful to the University of Alberta, Canada for the office and other facilities during all his stay in the UAlberta, when interesting works were made and interesting ideas were developed.This work being an example.